dy/piezo/docs/r&d.md

   * channels | len
     - precedence isn't nice

-## [x] Binary operators → let's stick to common syntax and not break it
+## [x] Bitwise operators → let's stick to common syntax and not break it

   1. JS convention: a|b, a&b, a^b
     - occupies significant operators with secondary operations